miziomon/awesome-wordpress/README.md

 * [Stealth Login Page](https://www.wordpress.org/plugins/stealth-login-page/) - Protect your dashboard without editing the .htaccess file -- the FIRST one that completely blocks remote bot login requests.
 * [Antispam Bee](https://wordpress.org/plugins/antispam-bee/) - Say Goodbye to comment spam on your WorddPress blog or website.
 Antispam Bee blocks spam comments and trackbacks effectively and without captchas.
 It is free of charge, ad-free and compliant with European data privacy standards.
 * [Stream](https://wordpress.org/plugins/stream/) - Stream is the easiest and safest way to track content changes happening to your WordPress site and then view them in beautifully organized detail.
 * [Simple Login Log](https://wordpress.org/plugins/simple-login-log/) - This plugin keeps a log of WordPress user logins.
 Offers user and date filtering, and export features.
+* [iThemes Security](https://wordpress.org/plugins/better-wp-security/) - Take the guesswork out of WordPress security. iThemes Security offers 30+ ways to lock down WordPress in an easy-to-use WordPress security plugin.

 #### Forms and modules